navikt/pus-decorator/README.md

 ## configuration

-pus-decorator checks for a configuration file at `/decorator.yaml`.
+pus-decorator checks for a configuration file at `/decorator.yaml` unless a different path is explicitly set through the `CONFIGURATION_LOCATION` environment variable .
-If this file is absent or if some required attributes are undefined, pus-decorator will apply sane and safe default.
+If either of these files are absent or if some required attributes are undefined, pus-decorator will apply sane and safe default.
 Using a minimalistic configuration file, only overriding or extending default behaviour is therefore fine.

 Please see  the